Campbell High School (New Hampshire): Senior project

 The Senior Project is a requirement for graduation at Campbell High School for all seniors, as well as any students considering early graduation.
 The Senior Project is designed by each student and approved by the senior project clearinghouse, and must reflect at least forty hours of work.
 Completion includes a class presentation.
 These projects develop individual skills and knowledge in an area that the student chooses.
 Opportunities to gain credit for the project will be based on documented hours: 67.5 plus hours can earn one-half credit and 135 plus hours can earn one credit.

 Sports

 Campbell High School is a member of the New Hampshire Interscholastic Athletic Association (NHIAA).
 Campbell competes in 7 fall sports, 5 winter sports, and 4 spring sports, all members of the Division III NHIAA.

 Football

-The football team at Campbell High has recently done really well, earning the title of undefeated state champs in the 2017-18 season, the first Campbell football team to earn that title in school history.
+The football team at Campbell High does well, earning the title of undefeated state champs in the 2017-18 season, the first Campbell football team to earn that title in school history.
 This is the most recent state championship win since the 2014-15 season.